Complete One-Loop Corrections to $e^+ e^-\rightarrow{\tilde{\chi}}_1^0 {\tilde{\chi}}_1^0 h^0$ for Different Scenarios: Introduction

-The paper is arranged as follows: The analytical calculations of the Born cross section to the $e^+ e^-\rightarrow{\tilde{\chi}}_1^0 {\tilde{\chi}}_1^0 h^0$ process is given in section ~\ref{sec:1}, where some numerical results are shown.
-The virtual, the electroweak, and the soft photonic corrections are studied in section ~\ref{sec:2}.
-The numerical results are presented in section ~\ref{sec:3}.
-Finally, the conclusions are given in section ~\ref{sec:4}.
+The paper is organized as follows: The analytical calculations of the electroweak radiative corrections to the $e^+ e^-\rightarrow{\tilde{\chi}}_1^0 {\tilde{\chi}}_1^0 h^0$ process is given in section ~\ref{sec:1}, involving the soft photonic corrections.
+The numerical results are presented in ~\ref{sec:2}.
+Finally, the conclusions are given in ~\ref{sec:3}.